spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/runtime-yaml-reference.md

 # YAML reference

-This document is a reference for the Spacelift configuration keys that are used in the _.spacelift/config.yml_ file to configure one or more [Stacks](../../stack/README.md).
+This document is a reference for the Spacelift configuration keys that are used in the `.spacelift/config.yml` file to configure one or more [Stacks](../../stack/README.md).

+!!! warning
+    The `.spacelift/config.yml` file must be located at the root of your repository, not at the [project root](../../stack/stack-settings.md#project-root).

 ## Stack settings